mitty4/mitty4/README.md

 - - - -
 - Professionally, I left the tech space.
 - Now, I am looking to re-enter a developer role.
-- Honestly, the developer never left me... see for yourself.
+- Honestly though, the developer never left me... see for yourself.

 <br>